 During the month of September, Taste Of Country is doing a countdown on what they deem are the Top 100 Country Love Songs of all time.
 Naturally, their lineup covers only modern songs that have come along since country music, radio and records came together.
 Otherwise their countdown might have included a few dittys that are older than dirt, like the ballad, "Greensleeves" which is definitely folk or country music from the days of Henry VIII.
 No, it's not contemporary country music, but its been a favored melody for hundreds of years - the world over, and still graces music boxes today.
 How's that for music that somehow escapes boundaries and lacks an expiration date?

 So what country singer is lowest on the love song totem pole over at TOC?
-No matter how much of reliable country love song artist they may be, they can only hit this countdown one time.
+No matter how much of reliable country love song writer they may be, they can only hit this countdown one time.
 Slot 100 is Reba McIntyre with "I Keep On Lovin' You."
 As the author of these serial posts states,

 "...As country music skews younger and younger, these sorts of songs become more precious."